CICERO (Community Initiative for Continuing Earth Radio Occultation)

 • Antenna incorporates combiner into the phased array

-- Eliminates need for complex coax harnessing and associated mass
+- Eliminates the need for complex coax harnessing and associated mass

-- Bus design has a RF gasket enclosure to prevent EMI
+- Bus design has an RF gasket enclosure to prevent EMI

 - Payload resides in its own separate volume within the 6U Cubesat

 - Temperature-controlled highly stable crystal oscillator for precise data clocking and timing

 - External GPS for position, orbit determination

 - 1 kHz, 100 Hz, or 50 Hz native data collection rate from all channels.